-Nominal CPUE series for Japanese longliners was extracted from the CPUE input data provided in the CCSBT data exchange (CPUEInputs_1965-2021).
-The standardised CPUE series previously used were replaced this year with the new GAM series.
+Nominal CPUE series for Japanese longliners was extracted from the CPUE input data provided in the CCSBT data exchange (CPUEInputs_1965-2022).
+The standardised CPUE series previously used were replaced in 2022 with the new GAM series which was updated through the data exchange in 2023 (JP_CPUE_GAM2022).